rpounceyjr/Budget-Tracker/README.md

 ### **by Roger Pouncey**

 The Budget Tracker is a progressive web app (PWA) that can be used to track your budget both on- and offline.
+It uses Node and Express for the backend, and uses a MongoDB database.
+IndexedDB is used for offline data storage, and a webmanifest and service worker are used to cache data and provide the necessary data to use the Budget Tracker as a stand-alone app.

 ![Budget App](public/images/budget_top.png)